openedx/edx-platform/docs/decisions/0010-emit-course-completion-events.rst

 Context
 -------

-EdX's implementation of xAPI emits course completion events.
+edX's implementation of xAPI emits course completion events.
 In order to replace the existing implementation with ``event-routing-backends``, we need to emit course completion events from edx platform.
 These events will then be transformed into desired specification (xAPI or Caliper) by ``event-routing-backends``.

 Decision
 --------